-(AMENDED: 2019-124)
+(AMENDED: 2019-124, 2020-1064, 2021-1003)

-Precedence of Documents:
+1. Precedence of Documents:

 - a.
-The Student Senate will be governed by, in order of precedence, the Constitution of the Student Body, the Statutes of the Student Body, these Rules and Procedures of the Student Senate, and the latest version of Robert's Rules of Order Newly Revised. - b.
+The Student Senate will be governed by, in order of precedence, the Constitution of the Student Body, the Statutes of the Student Body, and these Rules and Procedures of the Student Senate.
+The guiding, but non-binding, authority shall be first the rulings of the Senate President and then the latest edition of Robert's Rules of Order Newly Revised. - b.
 The Senate will abide by all applicable state and federal law. - c.
-If there is a question of procedure not discussed in any of these documents, the chair shall apply principles of justice and general parliamentary law to determine the correct course of action. - i.
+If there is a question of procedure not discussed in any of these documents, the chair, with consultation of the Senate Parliamentarian if possible, shall apply principles of justice and general parliamentary law to determine the correct course of action. - i.
 The Senate President may put this question before the Senate. - ii.
 Any decision made by the chair in this manner may be appealed in the same manner as any other decision of the chair.